aosabook/500lines/objmodel/objmodel.markdown

     assert m(10) == 12
 ```

-While the setup of the classes is the same as the corresponding test for
+While the setup is the same as the corresponding test for
 method calls, the way that the methods are called is different.
 First, the
 attribute with the name of the method is looked up on the object.
 The result of
 that lookup operation is a *bound method*, an object that encapsulates both the